 An important part of what makes emojis work well across those platforms is that they are sent as text, rather than images.
 This works using an international standard known as Unicode.
 Characters in Unicode are assigned a unique number that works no matter what the platform, program or language.

 This means that while the artwork for each emoji character varies by platform, the meaning of each symbol remains the same.

 There are currently 2,823 emojis in the Unicode Standard, so you should have plenty of choice 🤔.

 Striking the right tone of voice is so important to make a great first impression.
 Emojis are the perfect ingredient to add nuance and fill in the gaps in our messages.

 They help us to more concisely express emotion and to strike an authentic tone.

 Think of emojis as the digital equivalent of body language.
 They shape the way your visitors will interpret your messages.
 They work best as a complement to messages rather than as a substitute.

 Emojis increase engagement

-Bots that are more engaging will drive better results for your business.
+Conversations that are more engaging will drive better results for your business.
 Recent research suggests that emojis can make messages more memorable.

 When used in email, they lead to higher open rates.